bantam-io/docs/docs/function-creation/pricing.md

   },
 ```

-Once your have finalized your function, running `bantam publish` would submit your new pricing structure.
+Once your have finalized your function, running `bantam publish` will submit your new pricing structure.

-Keep in mind when publishing a config with the bantam config object `{ "bantam": { public: false } }`, your function will be not be public to all Bantam users.
-To make your function `PUBLIC`,set that `true` before running `bantam publish`.
+Keep in mind when publishing a config with the bantam config object `{ "bantam": { public: false } }`, your function will <b>not</b> be public to Bantam users.
+To make your function `PUBLIC`,set `public` to `true` before running `bantam publish`.
 For more information about public and private functions, check out our [docs here](../function-creation/public-functions.md)